- Medicaid covers nearly 2 million people in Arizona, including 569,000 who have coverage under Medicaid expansion.

 - The Trump administration approved a work requirement for Medicaid expansion and elimination of retroactive Medicaid coverage.

-- Arizona had planned to phase in the work requirement starting in the fall of 2020 but has decided to indefinitely postpone implementation amid legal challenges to work requirements in other states.
+- Arizona had planned to phase in the work requirement starting in the fall of 2020, but indefinitely postpone implementation amid legal challenges to work requirements in other states.

 Medicaid expansion in Arizona

 Arizona accepted federal funding for Medicaid expansion under the leadership of former Governor Jan Brewer, a Republican.
-Largely as a result of Medicaid expansion, the state’s uninsured rate dropped from 17.1 percent in 2013 to 10 percent in 2016.
-It climbed slightly, to 10.1 percent in 2017 and 10.6 percent in 2018, but there has been a nationwide increase in the uninsured rate under the Trump administration (from 8.6 percent in 2016 to 8.9 percent in 2018).
+Largely as a result of Medicaid expansion, the state’s uninsured rate dropped from 17.1% in 2013 to 10% in 2016.
+It climbed over the next few years, reaching 11.3% in 2019, but that was in line with the nationwide increase in the uninsured rate under the Trump administration (from 8.6% in 2016 to 9.2% in 2019).

 of Federal Poverty Level